shamli1997/Serverless-Data-Analysis-Platform/README.md

 2. **Configure VPC Access for Lambda**:
    - In the Lambda function configuration, go to the "VPC" section.
    - Select the VPC you created.
-   - Choose the private subnet.
+   - Choose the private subnets.
    - Choose the appropriate security group that allows access to the RDS instance.

 3. **Add Environment Variables**: